kaifresh/ExperimentJS/README.md

 ```

 Presets are simply a loose wrapper around `ExperimentJS.Trials.setIVsetFunc` and `ExperimentJS.Trials.setIVLevels`.
-These core elements are highly customisable and can be wrapped to produce many different types of stimuli.
+These core elements are highly customisable and can be wrapped with various functionalities to produce many different types of stimuli.

 ### PRESET PARADIGMS